 Art of Another Kind: Guggenheim Inaugural Exhibition

-A culminating achievement of James Johnson Sweeney's tenure as director of the Guggenheim was Inaugural Selection (October 21, 1959–June 19, 1960).
-This exhibition presented Sweeney's vision for the Guggenheim collection, one that integrated nonobjective painting and other modernist works along with contemporary art.
-Art of Another Kind curator Tracey Bashkoff discusses the show and its reception by Sweeney's predecessor, Hilla Rebay.
+A culminating achievement of James Johnson Sweeney’s tenure as director of the Guggenheim was the exhibition Inaugural Selection (October 21, 1959–June 19, 1960), the first exhibition in the museum’s new Frank Lloyd Wright–designed building on Fifth Avenue.
+This exhibition presented Sweeney’s vision for the Guggenheim collection, one that integrated nonobjective painting and other modernist works from Solomon R. Guggenheim’s original gift and purchases for the museum with an equal number of contemporary acquisitions from the 1950s.
+Curator of Collections and Exhibitions Tracey Bashkoff discusses the show and its negative reception by Sweeney’s predecessor Hilla Rebay, who was shocked to find new work by Willem de Kooning, Georges Mathieu, Jackson Pollock, and Pierre Soulages alongside the museum’s hallmark works of nonobjective painting.
+For Sweeney, the exhibition was an opportunity to demonstrate that the Guggenheim possessed a living, growing collection of art.

 For more information, visit Art of Another Kind: International Abstraction and the Guggenheim, 1940–1960.